Green Driver State Incentives in Michigan

 Michigan offers a handful of green driver incentives to encourage locals to adopt eco-friendly driving habits.
 Not only does going green help save the planet, it also can save you time and money.
 Keep reading for details.

 As environmental awareness and sensitivity gain more ground, MI green vehicle laws and incentives around green driving might also change.
-Keep up with the latest by also referencing your local Department of Motor Vehicles (SOS) branch and the Alternate Fuels Data Center—regardless of whether you drive an electric car, hybrid, alternative fuel vehicle or are simply in the market to buy a more fuel-efficient car.
+Keep up with the latest by also referencing your local Secretary of State branch and the Alternate Fuels Data Center—regardless of whether you drive an electric car, hybrid, alternative fuel vehicle or are simply in the market to buy a more fuel-efficient car.

 Although Michigan does not test emissions for the purposes of vehicle registration, most vehicles must undergo an inspection.
 However, if you drive a qualifying alternative fuel vehicle (AFV), you're off the hook.
 That's because Michigan exempts vehicles that only have an alternative fuel as their fuel source from being inspected.
 Some alternative fuels include: